Oscar W. McConkie Jr.

 Oscar Walter McConkie Jr. (May 26, 1926 – November 2, 2020) was an American politician and attorney in Utah and leader in the Church of Jesus Christ of Latter-day Saints (LDS Church).
 He was the president of the Utah State Senate from 1965 to 1966, subsequently becoming the chairman of the law firm of Kirton McConkie.
-He authored several popular books on Latter-day Saint subjects.
+McConkie authored several popular books on Latter-day Saint subjects.

 Early life and education

 McConkie was born in Monticello, Utah, to Oscar W. McConkie and Margaret Vivian Redd.
-He grew up primarily in Salt Lake City, but, as a toddler he lived in Ann Arbor, where his father was completing a law degree at the University of Michigan.
+He grew up primarily in Salt Lake City, but, as a toddler he lived in Ann Arbor, where his father was pursuing a law degree at the University of Michigan.
 Oscar, Sr., was a State District Court judge for many years and was the Democratic candidate for governor of Utah in 1960.
 Oscar, Jr.'s older brother, Bruce R. McConkie, became a prominent general authority and author in the LDS Church.
 McConkie served in the United States Navy during World War II.

 Oscar Jr. studied at the University of New Mexico from 1944 to 1946, where he also played football.
 He then went to the University of Utah, where he received a bachelor's degree in 1949 in political science and a Juris Doctor in 1952.

 McConkie served in various LDS Church callings, including as bishop, stake president, mission president in Arizona, regional representative, and patriarch.